alexpondaven/MarsRover/README.md

 `[0,1,0,0]`

 Due to the Request/Respone nature of server, above-mentioned array would only be sent to the client if the server receives a packet (despite being a valid input or not)

+`server/TCP_index.js` contains only the TCP server extract in `server/index.js` to simplify testing on communication channels.

 ## Python TCP Client
 A simple TCP client is set up in `server/TCPC.py`, which sends whatever user inputted to the `Node.js` server using TCP protocol.
 The server would then change the database accordingly.